OumaymaKhlif/DataWareHouse_Tunisair/README.md

 - Amélioration des capacités de traitement en temps réel.
 - Exploration de modèles d'apprentissage automatique pour l'analyse prédictive.

+## ⚠️ Important Note
+The data used in this project does not come from real sources.
+It was generated using an API and enriched with fictitious data for academic purposes.
+This project is purely educational and does not reflect the actual performance of Tunisair.

 ## 📞 Contact
 Pour toute information complémentaire, veuillez contacter l'équipe projet.